Certificate in Criminology

 The course also has many Self-Assessment exercises.
 With all this help, you'll be identify your weak spots, practise the new skills you're learning, and track your improvement.

-For an extra £50 (total £199) you get a second, independent Level 3 Certificate from ABC Awards, a leading accreditation body, and one that is recognised by Ofqual.
+For an extra £50 (total £143) you get a second, independent Level 3 Certificate from the Quality Licence Scheme.

 The Award is further evidence of your professional criminology experience.
 It could get you a better or more re3lvant job, or set you off on a new career in criminology.
 To learn more contact us by phone or email.